 The numbers came in like this; 85 total man hours to remove hardwood and adhesive that was left behind.
 The figure in your case could be higher or lower.
 In general, expect about ten square feet per hour working at a good pace.
 This includes complete removal with a smooth, clean concrete slab ready for re-installation of a new floor.

 Finding temporary labor from local sources is probably the best idea if you can't locate a specialized service.
 That's what I did in this case, but I'll warn you..the same guys won't be back the next day!
 Having used temporary labor a half dozen times for tear ups over the years, these guys know how hard the work is and avoid it.
 However, this was a time when work was plentiful.
-This may not be true as of this July 2015 update.

 Tools Used And The Actual Tear Out